-Turn fake dollar store pumpkins into pretty vintage inspired fall decorations with this easy makeover that’s the perfect creative craft for kids and adults!
+Turn fake dollar store pumpkins into easy decoupage pumpkins with this simple mod podge makeover that’s the perfect creative craft for kids and adults!

 I love decorating with mini dollar store craft pumpkins – and so do my kids!
-This year, I’ve taken a different approach and created these pretty vintage inspired pumpkins that are the perfect way to decorate for fall.
+Last year, I took a different approach and created these pretty vintage inspired pumpkins that are the perfect way to decorate for fall.

 My son is in pre-kindergarten and was able to help me make these, so while these are a great adult craft, it’s also an easy (and messy!!) one for kids to enjoy this season.